teemtee/tmt/docs/contribute.rst

     * [ ] implement the feature
     * [ ] write the documentation
     * [ ] extend the test coverage
     * [ ] update the specification
     * [ ] adjust plugin docstring
     * [ ] modify the json schema
     * [ ] mention the version
+    * [ ] include a release note

-The version should be mentioned in the specification when a new essential feature is added so that users can easily check whether given functionality is already available in their package:
+The version should be mentioned in the specification and a release note should be included when a new essential feature is added or an important change is introduced so that users can easily check whether given functionality is already available in their package:

 .. code-block:: rst